 We are a "foreign private issuer" under SEC rules.
 Consequently, for so long as we continue to meet such qualification, we will be subject to the reporting requirements under the Exchange Act applicable to foreign private issuers.
-We are required to file this annual report for the year ending December 31, 2022, with the SEC by April 30, 2023.
+We were required to file, and we filed, our annual report for the year ending December 31, 2022 with the SEC by April 30, 2023.
 In addition, we will furnish reports on Form 6-K to the SEC regarding certain information that is distributed or required to be distributed by us to its shareholders.